needle-mirror/com.unity.splines/README.md

 ## Creating a Spline

-The default method of creating a Spline is the freeform drawing tool, which is accessed through the menu `GameObject/Spline/Freeform`.
-This instantiates a new `SplineContainer` in the active scene, and enters the point placement tool.
+The default method of creating a Spline is the draw spline tool, which is accessed through the menu `GameObject/3D Object/Spline/Draw Spline Tool...`.
+This instantiates a new `SplineContainer` in the active scene, and enters the knot placement tool.

 With the **Knot Placement** tool active, add points to the spline by clicking in the Scene View.
 Press the `Escape` or `Enter/Return` key to finish placing points.